Sye Raa Narasimha Reddy 9 Days Box Office Collections (AP And TS): Set To Overtake Rangasthalam!

 If the reports that are doing the rounds are anything to go by, the Chiranjeevi starrer is expected to have collected a share of around Rs 3.5 crore from AP/TS regions on its ninth day.

-Well, reports suggest that Sye Raa Narasimha Reddy has already gone past the 90-crore mark at AP/TS box office.
-After completing nine days of its run in theatres, Sye Raa Narasimha Reddy is expected to have collected around Rs 94-crore share from AP/TS box office.
+Well, reports suggest that Sye Raa Narasimha Reddy has already gone past the 90-crore mark at the AP/TS box office.
+After completing nine days of its run in theatres, Sye Raa Narasimha Reddy is expected to have collected around Rs 94-crore share from the AP/TS box office.

 All Set To Overtake Rangasthalam?

-If the above figures are anything to go by, Sye Raa Narasimha Reddy is all set to overtake Rangasthalam to take over the non-Baahubali record for Telugu movie with maximum share.
-Rangasthalam had reportedly fetched a share of around Rs 95-crore in its final run.
+If the above figures are anything to go by, Sye Raa Narasimha Reddy is all set to overtake Rangasthalam to take over the non-Baahubali record for the Telugu movie with the maximum share.
+Rangasthalam had reportedly fetched a share of around Rs 95 crore in its final run.
 It seems like Sye Raa Narasimha Reddy will overtake those figures today itself.